CEO of major Nigerian bank killed in California helicopter crash, director-general of WTO says

 “This is surreal and I am lost for words,” Festus Keyamo, Nigeria’s minister of aviation and aerospace development, wrote in a post on X. “May Almighty God comfort his aged parents and sibling ... his immediate family members, his staff, friends across Nigeria and dependents.”

-The crash happened east of Interstate 15 near Halloran Springs Road and not far from the California-Nevada border.
+The crash happened east of I-15 near Halloran Springs Road and not far from the California-Nevada border.
 Halloran Springs Road crosses the highway in an area known to travelers for an abandoned gas station with a sign declaring “Lo Gas” and “Eat.”

-It’s a remote area of the desert, with an elevation of nearly 3,000 feet (914.40 meters), and about a 60 to 80-mile drive (96.56 to 128.75 kilometers) from Las Vegas.
+It’s a remote area of the desert, with an elevation of nearly 3,000 feet (914.40 meters), and about a 60- to 80-mile (100- to 130-kilometer) drive from Las Vegas.
 Logs from the California Highway Patrol show there was rain and snow in the area around the time of the crash.

-The San Bernardino County Sheriff's Department would not confirm that anyone had died or how many people were on the helicopter.
-In an emailed statement, however, the department said they had located no survivors and that coroner's investigators were on the scene.
+The San Bernardino County Sheriff's Department would not confirm that anyone had died or how many people were on the helicopter, but it said in an emailed statement that it had located no survivors and that coroner's investigators were on the scene.

-The crash came just three days after a U.S. Marine Corps helicopter crashed in the mountains outside San Diego on Tuesday during historic downpours.
-Five Marines were killed.
+The crash came just three days after a U.S. Marine Corps helicopter went down in the mountains outside San Diego during historic downpours, killing five Marines.

-Beam reported from Sacramento, California.
-Asadu reported from Abuja, Nigeria.
-Reporter Todd Richmond contributed from Madison, Wisconsin.
+Beam reported from Sacramento, California, and Asadu reported from Abuja, Nigeria.
+Associated Press writer Todd Richmond in Madison, Wisconsin, contributed.